-What Live-in Caregivers Do
+What In-home Caregivers Do

-Live-in Caregivers look after children, the elderly, or people with disabilities.
-This care must be given in a private home and the caregiver must live with the people they care for.
-Work in a nursery school, nursing home, or other public or privately-run care giving institution doesn't qualify under the Live-in Caregiver Program.
+In-home Caregivers look after children, the elderly, or a person with significant disabilities.
+Typically this care must be given in a private home although the caregiver is no longer required to live with the people they care for.
+Work in a nursery school, nursing home, or other public or privately-run caregiving institution would rarely, if ever, qualify for a work permit under the In-home Caregiver Program.

-A major benefit of the 'Live-in Caregiver Program' for many foreign applicants is that it provides a way of immigrating to Canada.
-After a minimum of 22 months of full-time work as a Live-in Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
-Canadian citizenship can be obtained after a few years as a Permanent Resident.
+A major benefit of the 'In-home Caregiver Program' for many foreign applicants is that it provides a way of immigrating to Canada.
+After two years of full-time work as a Live-in Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
+Canadian citizenship can later be obtained after only a few years as a Permanent Resident.

 - You must be in good health (you will have to pass a medical examination) and have no criminal record in the countries in which you have lived.